Vršič Pass: Road

-The road through the pass rises from Kranjska Gora in a series of 50 hairpin bends, traverses the top of the Vršič Pass, and descends into the Soča Valley.
+The road through the pass rises from Kranjska Gora, traverses the top of the Vršič Pass, and descends into the Soča Valley, via a series of 50 hairpin bends.
 The upper elevations of the road are rendered impassable by heavy snowfall during much of winter.
 The road was greatly improved in late 1915 to supply the Isonzo Front of World War I, and it was originally named after Archduke Eugen of Austria-Hungary.
-The current name, Russian Road (Ruska cesta), refers to the approximately ten thousand Russian prisoners of war used as laborers in the 1915 construction.
+The current name, Russian Road (Ruska cesta), refers to the approximately ten to twelve thousand Russian prisoners of war used as laborers in the 1915 construction.

 Monuments

-Just off the main road, on the north side of the pass, at an elevation of around 1200 m, there is a Russian Orthodox chapel, built by the Russian POWs to commemorate their comrades who died during the road construction.
+Just off the main road, on the north side of the pass, at an elevation of around 1200 m, there is a Russian Orthodox chapel, built by Russian prisoners of war during World War I.

-On the south side of the pass there is a bronze monument in honor of the mountaineer and writer Julius Kugy, work by the architect Boris Kobe and the sculptor Jakob Savinšek.
+On the south side of the pass there is a bronze monument in honor of the mountaineer and writer Julius Kugy, a work by the architect Boris Kobe and the sculptor Jakob Savinšek.
 It was erected in 1953.